You can apply for a Start-up visa if:

 You must be able to show that your business idea is:

-- a new idea - you cannot join or invest in a business that is already trading
+- a new idea - you cannot join in a business that is already trading

 - innovative - you must have an original business idea which is different from anything else on the market